Marketing for Law Firms in 2019

 Using the tactics we discuss later in this article you will see how you can use your marketing efforts to focus on these funnels.

-Law Firm Marketing Checklist for 2018
+Law Firm Marketing Checklist

 Now that you’ve read through my brain dump, it’s time for the meat of this article and tactical advice you can use.